 These are both valid approaches.
 It depends on personal taste where on the scale you decide to settle.
 My pick is Ruby, some other people may prefer Python.

 I pity them because Python feels like jail to me since it has all of those “purity”, “sanity” (however you want to call them) constraints.
-They pity me because I shoot myself in a foot every once in a while (and only occasionally cut my throat) because Ruby lacks some of those constraints.
+They pity me because I shoot myself in a bart every once in a while (and only occasionally cut my throat) because Ruby lacks some of those constraints.